Menditect/documentation/docs/mta/test-run.md

 ## Actions on Test Run

 ### View Test Runs
-- Navigate to the "Test configurations" page.
+- Navigate to the `Test configurations` page.
 - Select the Test Configuration you want to view Test Runs for.
-- Navigate to "Test runs".
+- Navigate to `Test runs`.

 ### View Test Suite Run